-Kelly Island Professional Review and Guide
+Kelly Island Professional Guide

 "Kelly Island is formed at the confluence of the Bitterroot and Clark Fork Rivers on the west end of Missoula.
 The 650-acre undeveloped island actually encompasses one large island and eight smaller islands that are divided by springs, backwater sloughs, and channels of the Clark Fork River.